Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization vs Kinetic Roughening

-where $\delta \phi_i(t) = \phi_i(t) - \overline{\phi}(t)$, $t_0$ is a reference time beyond the initial transient dynamics and $t_0 +\Delta t$ is some intermediate time within the growth regime of the system, prior to saturation to the steady state.
+where $\delta \phi_i(t) = \phi_i(t) - \overline{\phi}(t)$, $t_0$ is a reference time beyond the initial transient dynamics, and $t_0 +\Delta t$ is some intermediate time within the growth regime.
 The division by $(\Delta t)^\beta$ removes the systematic increase of the fluctuations in time so that, remarkably, the PDF of $\varphi_i$ reaches a universal, time-independent form \cite{kriecherbauer10,halpinhealy,takeuchi}.
-Important examples are e.g.\ the Gaussian distribution for the linear EW equation \cite{barabasi,krug97} and a TW PDF (whose precise form depends, e.g., on boundary conditions) for the KPZ equation \cite{kriecherbauer10,halpinhealy,takeuchi}.
-We will provide convincing numerical evidence that a TW PDF accurately describes the fluctuations in the synchronization of oscillator lattices as well, provided that the coupling functions are not odd, in spite of the fact that the kinetic roughening exponents are not those of the standard KPZ equation.
-For the specific choice of odd (Kuramoto) couplings, on the other hand, which is effectively described by a EW equation with columnar noise (Larkin model), the fluctuations will be shown to be Gaussian.
+Important examples in the kinetic roughening literature are e.g.\ the Gaussian distribution for the linear EW equation \cite{barabasi,krug97} and a TW PDF (whose precise form depends, e.g., on boundary conditions) for the KPZ equation \cite{kriecherbauer10,halpinhealy,takeuchi}.